From Friday, June 5th, 2026

 • Businesses have historically been hesitant to add new software features to their products because of the time investment that’s required to implement them;

-• Also, it’s been hard to iterate and improve features because of the delay that a lengthy implementation process creates between having an idea and getting user feedback on it;
+• Also, it’s been hard to iterate and improve on features because of the delay that a lengthy implementation process creates between having an idea and getting user feedback on it;

 • And now that coding agents make it quicker and easier to write new software, businesses should be more willing to try new ideas, instead of subjecting them to lengthy approval processes.

 I think that this makes sense on its own terms, and it’s the kind of change that a lot of people in the software development world are hoping for.
-But, I don’t know that it’ll be an easy sell to the people who run companies.
+But, I don’t know that it’ll always be an easy sell to the people who run companies.
 I want to take a quick step back, analyze this take from a holistic standpoint, and try to figure out the risk/reward calculation that an organization faces when it strives for higher velocity.
 I think the basic question is just this: in the future, will organizations move at the pace of software development, or will software development move at the pace of organizations?

 Here are two potential futures for software development: